-9. (d): Statement P is wrong because major term can not be the subject of the conclusion.
-In the statement Q there are four terms (i) a Newton, (ii) solve this problem, (iii) He and (iv) Newton, Here 'a Newton' is a common noun while Newton is a proper noun.
+All is a valid syllogism according to the Figure No. 3 so statement P is true.
+The figure for statement Q will be are four terma (i) a Newton, (ii) solve this problem, (iii) He and (iv) Newton, Here 'a Newton' is a common noun while Newton is a proper noun,